d12frosted/elpa-mirror/gnu/denote-readme.txt

   `.org') and preserves it through the renaming process.
 Files that have no extension are left without one.

-  As a final step, it asks for confirmation, showing the difference between old and new file names.
-It does not ask for confirmation if the user option `denote-rename-no-confirm' is set to a non-nil value ([The `denote-rename-no-confirm' option]).
+  As a final step, ask for confirmation, showing the difference between old and new file names.
+Do not ask for confirmation if the user option `denote-rename-confirmations' does not contain the symbol `modify-file-name' ([The `denote-rename-confirmations' option]).

-  If `FILE' has front matter for `TITLE' and `KEYWORDS', `denote-rename-file' asks to rewrite their values in order to reflect the new input, unless `denote-rename-no-confirm' is non-nil.
-When the `denote-rename-no-confirm' is nil (the default), the underlying buffer is not saved, giving the user the change to invoking `diff-buffer-with-file' to double-check the effect.
+  If `FILE' has front matter for `TITLE' and `KEYWORDS', ask to rewrite their values in order to reflect the new input, unless `denote-rename-confirmations' lacks `rewrite-front-matter'.
+When the `denote-save-buffers' is nil (the default), do not save the underlying buffer, thus giving the user the option to double-check the result, such as by invoking the command `diff-buffer-with-file'.
 The rewrite of the `TITLE' and `KEYWORDS' in the front matter should not affect the rest of the front matter.

-  If the file does not have front matter but is among the supported file types (per `denote-file-type'), the `denote-rename-file' adds front matter to the top of it and leaves the buffer unsaved for further inspection.
-It actually saves the buffer if `denote-rename-no-confirm' is non-nil ([Front matter]).
+  If the file does not have front matter but is among the supported file types (per `denote-file-type'), add front matter to the top of it and leave the buffer unsaved for further inspection ([Front matter]).
+Save the buffer if `denote-save-buffers' is non-nil ([The `denote-save-buffers' option]).

+  Construct the file name in accordance with the user option `denote-file-name-components-order' ([Change the order of file name components]).

+  Run the `denote-after-rename-file-hook' after renaming `FILE'.

   This command is intended to (i) rename Denote files, (ii) convert existing supported file types to Denote notes, and (ii) rename